kaykay-dv/pocketsearch/tests/README.md

 Run on an Apple M1 (8GB RAM)) using Python 3.8 this yields following results:

 - It indexes more then 6.6 million abstracts
-- ~ 2.000 abstracts are indexed per seconds
+- ~ 15.000 abstracts are indexed per second (using the write_buffer_size option of PocketSearch's constructor)

 The following diagram illustrates the number of documents indexed at time intervals (sample rate 1000 documents) in orange and RAM consumption in MB (blue line):